 Don’t force them to pay for your luxuries.
 If you need medical assistance, I’m sure they’ll help you but don’t blindly rely on them.

-Here’s a video by Dave Ramsey on Family forcing their daughter for money.
+Here’s a video by Dave Ramsey on Families forcing their daughters for money.

 9. Systemically Budget